 Similarities

-• Both programs typically require practical field experience.
-Social work students complete internships in various social service settings, while psychology students engage in clinical practicums and internships to gain hands-on experience.
+- Field Experience: Practical training is required.
+MSW students complete internships in social service settings, while psychology students engage in clinical practicums and internships.

 Differences

-• MS in Psychology: Graduates pursuing clinical practice must obtain licensure, which usually involves becoming a Licensed Psychologist (LP) or Licensed Professional Counselor (LPC), depending on the state and specialization.
-This requires passing national and state exams and completing supervised clinical hours.
+- Psychology: May lead to licensure as a Licensed Psychologist (LP) or Licensed Professional Counselor (LPC), depending on state and specialization.
+Requirements typically include exams and supervised clinical hours.

 Assessing Your Interests and Goals